-• a water pressure switch that monitors system water pressure and will de-activate the pump (when lockout condition is reached), fan and burner should the system water pressure drop below the rated tolerance;

-- fan speed sensor to ensure safe operation of the burner; - a high limit thermostat that over-rides the temperature control circuit to prevent or interrupt the operation of the burner; - flame sensor that will shut down the burner when no flame signal is detected; - a sensor that interrupts the operation of the appliance if the condense pipe becomes blocked; - a safety valve which releases excess pressure from the primary circuit.
+- A water pressure switch that monitors system water pressure and will de-activate the pump, fan, and burner should the system water pressure drop below the rated tolerance. - Fan speed sensor to ensure safe operation of the burner - A high limit thermostat that over-rides the temperature control circuit to prevent or interrupt the operation of the burner. - Flame sensor that will shut down the burner when no flame signal is detected. - A sensor that interrupts the operation of the appliance if the condense pipe becomes blocked. - A safety valve which releases excess pressure from the primary circuit.